sts10/radiation/README.md

 Radiation is a simple blog CMS for [totallynuclear.club](http://totallynuclear.club/) pages.
 You can see a live example of a blog created with Radiation [on my page](http://totallynuclear.club/~schlink/#blog_header).

+### What is Radiation?
+What Does it Do?

+Radiation is a CLI (command line interface) that allows users to create, edit, delete and publish blog posts to an HTML file (like `public_html/index.html` for example).
+Users can write posts in either HTML or Markdown.
+Radiation also gives each post a timestamp and a permalink that makes sharing easier.

+Radiation was developed for use with [totallynuclear.club](http://totallynuclear.club/) sites, but I think it will work with other .club sites (see note below) or any situation where someone wants to produce a static HTML file with many posts.

+Radiation is written in Ruby and is (of course) totally open source.
+If you have ideas for improvements we'd love to hear them!
+Just submit a GitHub issue.

 ### Upgrading to v 0.3.X

-v 0.3.0 is another big update in that it changes the way user settings are saved.
-Basically now user settings are kept outside of the `~/radiation` directory, so future updates won't overwrite your user settings.

 If you are upgrading from v 0.2.X or lower to v 0.3.X, I strongly recommend doing a complete re-install.
 When you re-install Radiation you won't lose your current posts or your radiation template!
-Remember `/radiation_posts` and `/radiation_templates` both sit outside the `/radiation` directory where the application lives.
+In v 0.3.X `/radiation_posts` and `/radiation_templates` both sit outside the `/radiation` directory where the application lives.

 To re-install Radiation, run `rm -rf ~/radiation`.
 Now follow the NEW installation instructions below.